spotqa/virtuoso-extensions/Arithmetic/README.md

 1. Write a step: `Divide("number1","number2") returning $result`.
 2. You can also pass in variables e.g. $var1, $var2.
+3. Alternatively, you can also use the shorthand expression `Divide("2","1") returning $result`.

 **<u>Add to Virtuoso</u>**: